How to Build An Effective Jazz Guitar Practice Routine

 “Sometimes my mind wanders.
 Other times it leaves completely.” – Anonymous

-In a world where our time is being used to do more and more things, and where the internet and other personal entertainment devices are becoming more integrated into our daily lives, it seems like we have less time to do the one thing that we all want to do the most, play guitar.
+In a world where our time is being used to do more and more things, it seems like we have less time to do the one thing that we all want to do the most, play guitar.

-Now, we don’t want to overdue it, juggling too many items that we don’t learn anything, but if you read my article The 3 Elements of Music, you know that I like to work on at least two of the three main elements of jazz, Rhythm, Harmony and Melody, at the same time.
+If you read my article The 3 Elements of Music, you know that I like to work on at least two of the three main elements of Jazz, Rhythm, Harmony and Melody, at the same time.

 Here are some of my favorite ways to practice away from my guitar: